APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

     - "Yes, Title VI generally requires proof of intentional discrimination to establish liability in court, and this standard is based on the Fourteenth Amendment's Equal Protection Clause, meaning that the legal analysis for proving a Title VI claim is largely aligned with how intentional discrimination is assessed under the Constitution;"

-If it's clear that the 1st Amendment applies, how might UCLA view the CAC Commissioner's conduct?
+If it's clear that the First Amendment applies, how might UCLA view the CAC Commissioner's conduct?
 Isn't she allowed to exercise her right to free speech?
 Yes she is.

 Student speech is protected under the First Amendment, even if it is offensive or controversial.